 Katie Hartsock grew up around Youngstown, Ohio, where Mill Creek Park remains one of her favorite places in the world.
-Her debut poetry collection, Bed of Impatiens (2016), was a finalist for the Able Muse Book Award.
-Her second book of poems, Wolf Trees, is forthcoming in 2023 from Able Muse Press.
+She is the author of Wolf Trees (2023) and Bed of Impatiens (2016), both from Able Muse Press.
 She is an associate professor of English at Oakland University, where she teaches creative writing, English literature, and classical mythology.
 She lives in Ann Arbor, Michigan, with her husband and their two young sons.

-Her work appears in journals such as Kenyon Review, Ecotone, POETRY, 32 Poems, Thrush, The Greensboro Review, Image, Arion, Iron Horse Literary Review, Pleiades, Birmingham Poetry Review, MER, Dappled Things, Nimrod, and Rattle’s Poets Respond, is forthcoming in The Threepenny Review, Oxford Poetry, RHINO, The New Criterion, The Raintown Review, and Plume.
-Her current projects include Songs of the Iliad, a hybrid text combining translation with vignettes of the epic’s ancient audiences and creative commentary.
+Her work has appeared in journals such as Kenyon Review, POETRY, 32 Poems, Thrush, The Greensboro Review, Arion, Iron Horse Literary Review, Missouri Review, Pleiades, Plume, The Threepenny Review, The New Criterion, RHINO, Dappled Things, Mezzo Cammin, Nimrod, Image, Birimingham Poetry Review, Literary Matters, and Rattle’s Poets Respond, and is forthcoming in Prairie Schooner, Ecotone, At Length, Commonweal, Ekstasis, ONE ART, New Verse Review, and Classical Outlook.
+Her current manuscripts include The Last Crusade (containing yes, some Indiana Jones poems) and The Iliad Rewilded, a hybrid text combining translation with vignettes of the epic’s ancient audiences and creative commentary.
 Selections of her translations of Homer appeared in Exchanges: Journal of Literary Translation.

 She holds a PhD in Comparative Literary Studies from Northwestern University.
 Her dissertation was entitled, “The Past Like Never Before: Classical Women in Revisionary Poetry from Euripides and Ovid to H.D., Rita Dove, and Carol Ann Duffy.”
-She received a MFA from the University of Michigan, where she received the major Hopwood graduate award in poetry, and a BA in English Literature with a minor in Classics from the University of Cincinnati.
+She received a MFA from the University of Michigan, where she received the major Hopwood award in poetry, and a BA in English Literature with a minor in Classics from the University of Cincinnati.
 She served as the editor of #WordsForResilience, a community literary project addressing the Covid-19 pandemic from Oakland University’s Center for Public Humanities.
-She has taught at Northwestern University and University of Michigan’s Helen Zell Writers Program.
+She’s a faculty affiliate at the Kateri Institute for Catholic Studies at the University of Michigan, and has taught as a visiting professor at Northwestern University and UM’s Helen Zell Writers Program.

 She can be contacted at hartsock [at] oakland dot edu